zef-dev/convoworks-wp/README.md

 		"zef-dev/convoworks-pckg-trivia": "@dev"
 	}
     ```
+    **NOTE:** If you do not have a `composer-dev.json` file present, the script will copy your default `composer.json` file and rename it.

     2. In the same file, in the `repositories` property, add a definition object that will tell `composer` where to look for the dependencies you've marked with `@dev`.
 The following example assumes you've put the subdirectories containing these dependencies one level above and inside a directory called `Packages`:
     ```json
     "repositories": [